 Why should I submit a post?

-The Partners in GFAR all share the mission to advocate for and catalyse Collective Actions.
-In this way we can strengthen and transform agri-food research and innovation systems.
+The Partners in GFAR all share the mission to advocate for and catalyse Collective Actions that contribute to achieving the Sustainable Development Goals.
 This mission touches on a lot of areas of work and involves a wide range of sectors, but we all believe in the added value of working together to achieve more effective, equitable and responsive agri-food systems and greater development impacts.

 - Foresight for better futures